Three and a half years ago, I downloaded a turntable app on my way to class. I had never DJed before in my life.

 We shipped two complete iterations of SoundCrate between 2012 and 2013, teaching ourselves mobile UI/UX design by trial-and-error while studying for school and taking on internships on the side.

-While wrapping up SoundCrate 2.0, my friend and DJZ co-founder Gina Collechia introduced me to Devin Chalmers, another co-founder whose work on KCRW’s Music Mine I admired.
+As I finished SoundCrate 2.0, my friend, CCRMA classmate and DJZ co-founder Gina Collechia introduced me to Devin Chalmers, another co-founder whose work on KCRW’s Music Mine I admired.
 After hearing about the talented team at DJZ, I took an indefinite leave of absence from school to work on a project known at the time as DJZ/U.

 DJZ/U (as in University) began with the mission to educate the next generation of DJs: